United Nations Operation in Somalia I: Background

-A general understanding of Somalia's geography, demography and culture is important in this analysis.
 Somalia sits on the Horn of Africa at the Entrance of the Gulf of Aden and the Red Sea.
 Djibouti to the North, Ethiopia to the West and Kenya to the South provides its borders of approximately 8.5 million people, more than 98 percent are Somali giving it unusual ethnic homogeneity.
 More than 45 percent of the population are under 15 years of age.
-About 70 percent of Somali's are nomads who travel with their livestock, herds through Somalia, Kenya and Ethiopia.
+About 70 percent of Somalis are nomads who travel with their livestock herds through Somalia, Kenya, and Ethiopia.
 A lack of definite borders contributes to the unresolved land disputes between Somalia and its neighbors.

 Following the eruption and escalation of the civil war in Somalia in 1991, the UN and the Organization of African Unity (OAU) intervened, citing the war and starvation.
 Of the Somali population of 10 million people, over half were in severe danger of starvation and malnutrition-related disease, mostly in the drought-stricken rural areas.

 Another 1.5 million were judged at moderate risk of malnutrition.
 Three hundred thousand people died outright in the early months of 1992 and another 3 million fled the country as refugees.

 The UN was engaged in Somalia from early in 1991 when the civil strife began.
 UN personnel were withdrawn on several occasions during sporadic flare-ups of violence.
 A series of Security Council resolutions (733, 746) and diplomatic visits eventually helped impose a ceasefire between the two key factions, signed at the end of March 1992.
 These efforts were aided by other international bodies, such as the Organisation for African Unity, the League of Arab States and the Organisation of the Islamic Conference.